-- You’re not in a rush and are happy to spend time looking for the perfect property investment
+- You’re happy to spend time looking for the perfect property investment

 - You’re willing to pay the higher associated costs in taxes and fees

 - You’re happy to invest outside of prime areas of Lisbon, Porto, and the Algarve.
 We strongly suggest looking at properties in Madeira.

 To be eligible for the Golden Visa, you must be a non-EU/EEA and non-Swiss citizen, over 18 years old and with no criminal record.

 These eligibility requirements apply to whichever route you choose.

 To combat money laundering and fraud, all qualified investment funds will require you to provide evidence of the source of your funds.
 Some may also ask for proof that you’re a knowledgeable and experienced investor.

 The funds mentioned in this guide are all open to US citizens, although you may be subject to additional checks to comply with FATCA regulations.

 All Golden Visa routes require a standard list of documents.
 It’s important to prepare these carefully, as any inaccuracies or omissions can delay your application.